getyoti/yoti-python-sdk/README.md

 Running the tests is done by the following process, ensuring you are using Python 3.0+:

 1. Install dependencies: `pip install -r requirements.txt`
-1. Install the SDK: `python setup.py develop`
+1. Install the SDK and development dependencies: `pip install .[dev]`
 1. Execute in the main project dir: `py.test`

 ## API Coverage